pret/pokefirered/README.md

 # Pokémon Challenge

-A fork of https://github.com/pret/pokefirered that is meant to be played by multiple players in a timed challenge.
+https://github.com/alecwshearer/poke-challenge fork of https://github.com/pret/pokefirered that is meant to be played by multiple players in a timed challenge.
 The game doesn't support link battles -- players can battle using [Pokémon Showdown](https://pokemonshowdown.com/).

 Major changes:
  - **Deterministic game seed:** Wild Pokémon, trainer Pokémon, and overworld items are randomized based on the Rival name specified at the beginning of the game.
 All non-key overworld items contain TMs.
 Some items may be randomly placed on water or in unreachable areas.